s991116/HiveGame/README.md

 ## ToDo
 - [ ] Implement movement for Beetle when moving on top of other pieces
+- [ ] Implement movement for Beetle when moving down on other pieces or free places
+- [ ] Implement movement not allowed when another piece is on top
 - [ ] Add Layers of Beetles for Print Board when Beetles are on top of other creatures